szTheory/meta_presenter/README.md

 * add support for layout-level presenters
 * add Rails 6 support once it comes out (hopefully just have to add a gemfiles/actionpack6.gemfile and it will run with the Appraisal suite)

-## TODO (lower priority)
-* add backwards compatibility for actionsupport3, will require enabling it in the Appraisal file and then fixing any bugs in the build
-* add Middleman support (?)

 ## Contributing

 1. Fork it